floydluo/mht/README.md

 1. This Project was developed with R​ kernel in Jupyter Notebook.
 2. You can access the whole project source code and data via: https://github.com/floydluo/mht
-3. You can access the interactive project report via:

 ## Group Members and Credits